ClarityNLP/ClarityNLP/docs/algorithms/measurement_subject_resolution.rst

 * Collapsing repeated whitespace into a single space
 * Finding size measurements and replacing the measurement text with ``M``

-The final item deserves some explanation.
+This last item deserves some explanation.
 The sentence

     ``The spleen measures 7.5 cm.``